A long-term alternative formula for a stochastic stock price model: Model and Results

+i.e., $C=0$ for $K>S_0 \exp((r-\sigma^2/2)T)$ and $C=S_0 \exp(-\sigma^2 T/2)-e^{-rT}K$ otherwise (Fig.2).
+This is the main result of the present study.
+It should be remarked that analytical results are available for the expected value as well as the median because the model leads to the log-normal distribution.
+This is not necessarily the case for sophisticated models to take into account practical factors.

+In the above, we presented a standard method of deriving the BS formula in which the behavior of stock prices is modelled with the stochastic differential equation of a geometric Brownian motion.
+Another original method is based on solving a diffusion partial differential equation, the Black-Scholes equation \cite{hull18}.
+The latter method does not serve the present purpose, not only because it does not deal with individual processes but the use of expected value is implicitly taken for granted while referring to a mathematical result on the diffusion equation.

-where $\Phi^{-1}(x)$ is the inverse function of $\Phi(y)$.
-The two formulae $C_{\rm BS}$ and $C$ give the same result in the shortest term, i.e., $C_{\rm BS}=C$ at $\tau=0$.
-However, they make strikingly different long-term predictions (Fig. 2A).
-As the time $\tau$ increases, $C_{\rm BS}$ increases continuously to the stock price $S_t$, independently of $K$ \cite{bs,merton}.
-This is not the case for $C$, which is not even a monotonic function.
-Accordingly, the $S_t$-dependence of $C$ is modified drastically (Fig.2B).
-The difference is because the probability above the mean of the log-normal distribution drops exponentially as $\Phi\left(-\sigma\sqrt{\tau}/2\right)$ while the median of the log-normal distribution is independent of ${\tau}$.
+Generally speaking, the alternative formula $C$ falls below $C_{BS}$, occasionally significantly, owing to the insensitivity to the extreme events of rare occurrence that affect the latter.
+The two formulae $C_{BS}$ and $C$ give the same result in the shortest term, i.e., $C_{BS}=C$ at $T=0$.
+However, they make strikingly different long-term predictions (Fig. 3a).
+As the time $T$ increases, $C_{BS}$ increases continuously to the stock price $S_0$, independently of $K$ \cite{black73,merton73}.
+This is not the case for $C$.
+Accordingly, the $S_0$-dependence of $C$ is modified drastically (Fig.3b).
+The difference is because the probability above the mean of the log-normal distribution drops exponentially as $\Phi(-\sigma \sqrt{T}/2)$ while the median of the log-normal distribution is independent of $T$.
+Thus, the present formula resolves the discrepancy between expected value and typical value that becomes appreciable in the long-time behaviour, while it coincides with the original result in case where their difference does not stand out.